Fairly Lake Bled

 On one side you can see a little island with a church and a bell tower.
 A coastline is full of trees in various shades of green.

-On the other side of the lake, in distance, the view goes to the Julian Alps with peaks under the snow.
+On the other side of the lake, in the distance, the view goes to the Julian Alps with peaks under the snow.
 The perfect combination of emerald green water, greenery, and nature, light wind and sun make you forget everything and enjoy the view and the surroundings.

 Well, Bled Castle is a very romantic place, where weddings and various celebrations are often organized.
 Within the castle, there is the Knights’ Hall and the Bled Castle restaurant.